It’s tough knowing when to walk away from the poker table, but sometimes its the most important skill to have.

 - Is the game you are in still good?
 Sometimes there are lineups you simply CANNOT leave.
 In these scenarios you have to battle onwards

 At one point, a guy to my right sat down about 22 hours into my session.
 He looks at me and says “Wait, you are still here?”
-I laughed and confirmed what must have been given away by me having on the exact same clothes as the day before.
+I laughed and confirmed what was obvious considering I was wearing the exact same clothes as the day before.

 Well sure enough, 26 hours into my session, I did it!
 I got unstuck.
 I turned a $45,000 loser into a $4,000 winner.
 I had done what seemed to be the impossible.